 Black voter turnout fell by 7% in the 2016 presidential election, the first election in 50 years held without the full protection of the Voting Rights Act.
-Although some voters were disenchanted with the Democratic nominee, Hillary Clinton, Anderson suggests that the drop in black voters was due to minorities being systematically discouraged from voting.
+Although some voters were dispendented with the Democratic populate.

 Black voter turnout fell by 7 percent in the 2016 presidential election, the first election in 50 years held without the full protection of the Voting Rights Act.